kikin81/velazquez.github.io/_posts/2020-12-06-macos-dev-setup.md

 ### prerequisites

-Homebrew requires Command Line Tools which you can get by excecuting the following command in terminal
+Homebrew requires Command Line Tools which you can get by executing the following command in terminal

 ```
 $ xcode-select --install